 It is important that the proper lubricant is used in the transaxle to assure optimum transaxle performance.
 Use only the manufacturer's recommended transmission fluid which has been formulated with special metal to metal friction coefficient additives to provide the proper steel belt traction on the drive and driven pulleys.
-Refer to "Fluids, Lubricants and Genuine Parts" for correct fluid type.
+Refer to "Fluids, Lubricants, and Genuine Parts" in this section for the correct fluid type.

 Using a transmission fluid other than the manufacturer's recommended fluid will cause belt slip and result in a complete transmission failure!
-Refer to "Fluids, Lubricants, and Genuine Parts" for correct fluid type.
+Refer to "Fluids, Lubricants, and Genuine Parts" in this section for the correct fluid type.